Éric Judor

 After several feature films with his friend Ramzy, he began a career as a solo comic actor.
-He created, wrote and produced the series Platane (2011-2019) for Canal +, but he is also the headliner of the comedies Mohamed Dubois (2013), Problemos (2017) and Roulez jeunesse (2018).
-He plays in particular in the series H (1998-2002) which made him particularly known with his friend Ramzy Bedia and Jamel Debbouze.
+He created, wrote and produced the series Platane (2011-2019) for Canal+, but he is also the headliner of the comedies Mohamed Dubois (2013), Problemos (2017) and Roulez jeunesse (2018).
+He appears in the series H (1998-2002), which made him particularly known together with his friends Ramzy Beria, Pierre Chabrier and Jamel Debbouze.

 Life and career

-Judor's father was from Guadeloupe and his mother from Austria.
+Judor's father was French from the Guadeloupe Region and his mother from Austria.
 After being a tour guide in the United States for two years and then in Canada, he worked as a logistics coordinator at Bouygues.
+There he organized the schedules of the engineers who worked on the company's oil platforms.
 He now lives in Dampierre-en-Yvelines with his wife and two daughters, Jana and Luna.

 Youth and training

-Éric Judor, was born on July 25, 1968, in Meaux1, to a French father from Guadeloupe and an Austrian mother2.

 At the age of 18, he attempted a career as a professional tennis player in the United States.
-The results do not follow, he does not persevere.
-However, he would have beaten Hicham Arazi, twice quarter-finalist at Roland Garros, while he was ranked three hundredth in the world ranking3.
-He distinguished himself in particular during this match by an exceptional passing-shot in tweener (shot between the legs with his back to the net).
+His career proved unsuccessful, though he did manage to defeat Hicham Arazi, twice quarter-finalist at Roland Garros, while he was ranked 300th in the world.
+He distinguished himself in particular during this match by an exceptional Tweener passing shot.

-After working as a tourist guide in the United States for two years and then in Canada4, he was recruited as a logistician at Bouygues5.
-There he organized the schedules of the engineers who worked on the oil platforms6.